The

 Grateful

-thanks are due to the Royal Naval Museum (and the library in
+thanks are due to the National Museum of the Royal Navy (Portsmouth)

-formal ties exist with that organisation, this being an entirely
+stressed that no formal ties exist with that organisation, this being

 For